How an online search for abortion pills landed this woman in jail

 “People just may not be familiar with [these tactics] because they’re not already thinking about the ways that law enforcement [is] using people’s personal data,” says Farah Diaz-Tello, a senior counsel at the reproductive justice legal organization If/When/How.
 “The fact is, technology is already being used in the criminalization of pregnancy outcomes.”

 This could extend beyond Google searches and text messages.
-Take “geofencing,” the micro-targeting advertising tactic which uses GPS to send messages directly to your mobile device when you enter a designated area.
-According to Cynthia Conti-Cook of the Ford Foundation, geofencing offers a distinct way to surveil pregnant people.
+Take “geofencing,” the micro-targeting advertising tactic that uses GPS to send messages directly to your mobile device when you enter a designated area.
+According to Cynthia Conti-Cook of the Ford Foundation, geofencing offers a distinct way to surveil pregnant women.

 Farah Diaz-Tello